 - angiotensin converting enzyme (ACE) inhibitors, which are used to treat many conditions, including high blood pressure.
 You may have a higher chance for swelling and hives if these medicines are taken with Lyrica.

 - Avandia (rosiglitazone) or Actos (pioglitazone) for diabetes.
 You may have a higher chance of weight gain or swelling of your hands or feet if these medicines are taken with Lyrica.

-- any narcotic pain medicine (such as oxycodone), tranquilizers or medicines for anxiety (such as lorazepam).
-You may have a higher chance for dizziness and sleepiness if these medicines are taken with Lyrica.
+- any opioid pain medicine (such as oxycodone), or medicines for anxiety (such as lorazepam) or insomnia (such as zolpidem).
+You may have a higher chance for dizziness, sleepiness or serious breathing problems if these medicines are taken with Lyrica.

 - any medicines that make you sleepy.